filRocha/bj_libraries/README.md

 # Using

-If well compiled, add to your package's:
+If well compiled, add to your ROS package's:

 - `package.xml`:
 ```